 N. is thinking about writing.
 “My will is broken, not in the service of God,” so goes a line in one of his poems.
 He is waiting for others like me to arrive.

-One bleak Friday evening, I went walking to N.’s place.
+That bleak Friday evening, I walk to N.’s place.
 I was suffering from depression, nervous exhaustion and severe anxiety.
 I had just stopped my extended experiments with life-saving drugs.
 It was raining.
 The monsoon had come down hard.
-The roads turned into gushing streams, the mud tainting them with a bloody hue.
+The roads had turned into gushing streams, the mud tainting them with a bloody hue.
 Adamic, of the red earth, they twisted and turned, rushing and pulsing to the beat of the big, strong raindrops on the red-tiled roofs.

-The treetops seemed possessed by a frenzy, lashing to and fro as if trying to pull themselves up by the root and pump their vitality into the womb of the grey-black sky across which agitated, grim clouds roll.
+The treetops seemed possessed by a frenzy, lashing to and fro as if trying to pull themselves up by the roots to pump their vitality into the womb of the grey-black sky across which agitated, grim clouds rolled.
 There was a smell of woodsmoke corroding the scent of the new-washed grass and flowering plants.

 The sky reminded me of a friend whose lover had betrayed her.
-Riding clouds of hurt, she flew at him, confronted him and extracted a confession.
-She told me later that she made love to him, with all the skills of vengeance at her command, five times within the span of a few hours.
-She left him lying in the bed, bruised, blissed out, unconscious.
+Riding clouds of hurt, she flew at him, confronted him, extracted a confession.
+She told me later that she made angry love to him, all the skills of vengeance at her command, five times within the span of a few hours.
+She left him lying in bed, bruised, blissed out, unconscious.

 Have you read Nin’s Diaries?
 N. asked.